USDA-ARS-NWRC/smrf/docs/install.rst

 2. Ensure the following environment variables are set and readable by Python

    * $IPW, and $IPW/bin environment variable is set
-   * TMPDIR, the location of the system's temporary files which is not default on Linux.
+   * WORKDIR, the location where temporary files are created and modified which is not default on Linux.
 Use /tmp for example
    * PATH, is set and readable by Python (mainly if running inside an IDE environment)

 3. Install SMRF